-Bonding between the two materials is achieved in two key ways.
-The substrate and the overmold material can become chemically bonded in the injection molding process.
-Or, the materials can become mechanically bonded.
-Product designers or manufacturers can enhance mechanical bonding by integrating features such as undercuts into the design, which cause the substrate and overmold to lock into place.
+Bonding between the two materials in the injection overmolding comes to be in two key ways.
+The substrate and the overmold material can become chemically or mechanically bonded in the injection molding process.
+Product designers or manufacturers can enhance mechanical bonding by integrating undercuts into the design, which causes the substrate and overmold to lock into place.

 Substrates can be fully covered with the overmold material or partially covered to add visual or functional features to the final product.
-A good example to visualize overmolding is the common hammer.
-The metal tool, often made from steel, usually has an overmolded plastic layer on the handle, resulting in better handling and grip.
+A good example of visualizing the overmolding process is the common hammer.
+The metal tool, often made from steel, usually has an over-molded plastic layer on the handle.
+Consequently, the hammer has better handling and grip.

-In each application area, overmolding is used in a few basic configurations:
+In each application area, the injection overmolding is applicable in a few basic configurations:

 - Plastic substrate with plastic overmold

 - Metal substrate with plastic overmold